nicsuzor/wikijuris/ausip/patent-registration.markdown

 ### Priority Date

 The priority date is the date at which the novelty and inventiveness of the invention are assessed against the prior art base.
-A priority date is established by the earliest of filing either: a complete application or a provisional application.
+The priority date is defined in section 43(2), and is generally the date that the patent specification is filed.

 Filing a provisional application creates an earlier priority date, by filing a simplified version of the patent specification, with the complete application required to be filed within 12 months.
-If this does not occur, the provisional application will lapse and another application cannot be made, as the provisional application will destroy novelty of the subsequent application.
+If this does not occur, the provisional application will lapse and another application cannot be made.
 A provisional application may be desirable where a competitor is working on a similar invention and you want to get a patent first.
+A priory date will be the date that the provisional application is filed, so long as it discloses the invention in the claim in a manner that is clear enough and complete enough for the invention to be performed by a person skilled in the relevant art (section 43(2A)(b), reg.
+3.13C).

-A foreign application's an be made wither provisional or complete via The Paris Convention or the PCT.
+A foreign application can be made either provisional or complete via The Paris Convention or the PCT.
 This will be discussed below in Patent Protection Overseas.

 ### Prior Art Base